-Plenty of train stations have bars and restaurants for commuters, but few are considered the best of their genre in the entire city -- especially when that city is New York City, one of the world's true restaurant meccas.
+Plenty of train stations have bars and restaurants for commuters, but few are considered the best of their genre in the entire city — especially when that city is New York, one of the world's true restaurant meccas.
 Grand Central Oyster Bar has delighted travelers, tourists, and locals since 1913 with some of the freshest and best seafood in a unique setting.

-The Youngstown Crab Co. boasts of "the best legs in town" -- crab legs, that is.
-High-profile accolades and a fierce loyal following suggest they might just be the best in Ohio.
-A huge selection of fin fish, lobster, and surf-and-turf options round out the menu.
+The Youngstown Crab Co. boasts of "the best legs in town" — crab legs, that is.
+High-profile accolades and a fiercely loyal following suggest they might just be the best in Ohio.
+A huge selection of finfish, lobster, and surf-and-turf options round out the menu.

 The City of Brotherly Love is one of the world's great restaurant cities, but even in Philadelphia, Luke's Lobster stands out.
 The cozy BYOB joint, steps away from historic Rittenhouse Square, has sustainable seafood in lobster rolls, crab rolls, shrimp rolls, and an assortment of bisques, chowders, and other soups.

-Few states scream great seafood as loudly as Rhode Island -- and the Matunuck Oyster Bar in South Kingstown might be the loudest.
+Few states scream great seafood as loudly as Rhode Island — and the Matunuck Oyster Bar might be the loudest.
 The restaurant's motto is "farm to table and pond to plate," and that concept is evident not only in its sizable raw bar, but in dishes such as the restaurant's famous lobster rolls.

-Legendary Edisto Beach seafood dive Whaley's spices things up with live music and karaoke.
+A legendary seafood dive, Whaley's spices things up with live music and karaoke.
 The cheap but plentiful menu offers exciting options such as select-grade oysters, mussels Mediterranean, firefly flounder, shrimp grits, and a bunch of fried options.